openshift/enhancements/enhancements/arbiter-clusters.md

 ### Tech Preview -> GA

+- MCO Changes need to be streamlined so we don't duplicate too much between master and arbiter configurations
+- OLM Needs to be update to allow operator owners to explicitly add or remove support for HA Arbiter deployments
 - More testing (upgrade, downgrade, scale)
 - E2E test additions for this feature
 - Sufficient time for feedback